-The amount provided for business rates appeals (Council's share) is £5,964k.
+The amount provided for business rates appeals is the Council's share.
 The provision is based on data and trends that reflect local circumstances.
 This is made to meet the estimated costs repayable to rate payers as a result of reductions in rateable values following successful appeals against valuation.